-Mailboxes
+Organization Mailboxes

 Fraternities & Sororities wishing to have mail delivered to Florida Gulf Coast University may do so by following the mailing address below.
-Each Fraternity/Sorority has a mailbox in the Student Involvement Center, located outside of room CC 252.
+Each Fraternity/Sorority has a mailbox in the Cohen Student Union Fishbowl, located on the second floor by the double wooden doors.
 Mailboxes must be checked on a weekly basis.

 Packages can be sent to the Office of Student Involvement Mailing Address: